Approx. Time Difference

 Add 11 hours

 Thank you for choosing the University of California Education Abroad Program.
-We hope that you will have an amazing experience abroad and will look back on it as a highlight of your UC education.
+We hope that you will have an amazing experience in Tanzania and will look back on it as a highlight of your UC education.
 For this program, UCEAP has partnered with CIEE.
 As a UCEAP student, the terms of your participation differ from students who are enrolled with CIEE independently or through another university.
-Be aware of these differences and understand your responsibilities as a UCEAP student abroad.
-You are concurrently enrolled at UC while participating through CIEE abroad.
-This means that the grades you earn while abroad will appear on your UC transcript as direct UC credit rather than transfer credit; that unlike other students in the program, you will pay your fees to UCEAP rather than directly to CIEE; and that you have UCEAP
+It is important for you to be aware of these differences and understand your unique responsibilities as a UCEAP student abroad.

 Click a heading below to see section content.

 Your first point of contact while abroad will be the on-site CIEE Resident Staff in Tanzania:

 CIEE Resident Director in Tanzania